xero-lib/erm/README.md

-# rrmdir
+# rrm
+Recursively remove empty files and directories.

-Recursively remove empty directories
+Default behavior is to remove both empty directories and empty files.
-Equivalent to `rm -rd`, but with more features and customizability
+Pass `-d` or `--dirs` to remove only empty directories, and `-f` or `--files` to remove only empty files.